Connor Swindells: Career

 Swindells began acting when he saw an audition poster for a local play and his friend dared him to audition; he got the lead role.
 He then acted in two more local plays and signed with an agent at the end of the third play.

 In 2017 Swindells made his television debut with guest appearances as Mostyn in the Hulu period drama Harlots (2017), and as Fletcher in the Sky One historical drama Jamestown.

 In March 2017, Swindells was cast to replace Joe Alwyn as Donald in The Vanishing, a Scottish psychological thriller film directed by Kristoffer Nyholm, co-starring Gerard Butler and Peter Mullan.
 The film screened at the 2018 Sitges Film Festival before having a theatrical release on 4 January 2019.
 Swindells also starred as Adam in the 2018 drama film VS.

 In 2019 Swindells began starring as Adam Groff, the headmaster's son, alongside Ncuti Gatwa, Emma Mackey, Asa Butterfield, and Gillian Anderson in the Netflix comedy-drama series Sex Education (2019–2023).

 Swindells appeared in the films Emma (2020), and Barbarians (2021), and played Simon Hadlow in the 2021 BBC One crime drama Vigil, led by Suranne Jones.
 The following year, he began starring in the lead role of David Stirling in the World War II BBC One series SAS: Rogue Heroes.

 Swindells appeared in Greta Gerwig's Barbie, reuniting with his Sex Education co-stars Ncuti Gatwa and Emma Mackey.

 In 2024, he played Jae Donnelly in the Netflix film Scoop (2024).
 Later that year he portrayed Gessler in the film William Tell (2024).

 In 2025, he played DS Ed McCusker in the Lockerbie based miniseries The Bombing of Pan Am 103.

 Personal life

-Since 2020, Swindells has been in a relationship with actress Amber Anderson, who also appeared in the film Emma.
-They married in the Scottish Highlands in October 2024.
+Swindells has been married to the actress Amber Anderson since 2024.
+They married in the Scottish Highlands.
 Their wedding was officiated by Alistair Petrie, who plays Swindells' father in Sex Education.